shubhamlanjewar97/ESDCS_EDA_TOOLS/README.md

 OR  from One Drive Link: [![OneDrive](https://img.shields.io/badge/OneDrive-blue?logo=microsoft-onedrive&logoColor=white)](https://indianinstituteofscience-my.sharepoint.com/:u:/g/personal/shubhaml_iisc_ac_in/Eb3L3PkAOZBMtYQH9pJAQqsBrpyRsw5gBYMe7jH5dtrj4g?e=DRUdzv)

-For OpenRoad, download the .ova file from Annexure B.
+For OpenRoad, download the .ova file from Annexure B. (This is optional.
+You won't need this for course assignments and project.
+We shall tell about it in Lab session)

 #### Step 3: Import Appliance in VirtualBox
 1. Open **VirtualBox**